 No, there is not.
-“We’re here to celebrate Irish food as authentically as we know how,” says Tír Deli, a new shop on Dublin’s Baggot Street, “through the most noble of all the foods, the sandwich”.
+“We’re here to celebrate Irish food as authentically as we know how,” says Tír Deli, on Dublin’s Baggot Street, “through the most noble of all the foods, the sandwich”.
 Amen to that.
 It’s a peachy stop-off in which to pick up treats like smoke-roasted Dexter beef on bretzel ciabatta, before lounging in Merrion Square or Herbert Park.

 Then there’s Toasties 2.0.
 At Tall Boy Toasties in Greystones, Wicklow, 6’11” Desmond is the grillmaster serving up the “absolute biz” of Irish ingredients - ranging from yummy shards of Limerick ham to its in-house melted cheese mix.
 At Toast Cork, you can tuck into savage sourdough creations from a 1960s horsebox trailer in the city.

 How to make a great sambo of your own?
 Start your build with bread from a local bakery like the Firehouse in Delgany, Wicklow or Arbutus in West Cork.
 Lather on a great Irish butter like Cuinneóg, Glenstal or Glenilen, a layer of fresh leaves, and a simple, local filling from wherever your travels take you.
 Killeen Goat’s cheese from Galway, or West Cork’s Ummera smoked chicken, for instance.
 Finish out with a relish, pesto or tapenade to match, a pinch of seasoning, and Bob’s your uncle.